-Energy efficient deadline scheduling.
-Energy consumption has become an important concern in the design of modern processors, not only for battery-operated mobile devices with single processors but also for server farms or laptops with multi-core processors.
-A popular technology to reduce energy usage is dynamic speed scaling (see e.g., [4, 7, 8, 21]) where the processor can vary its speed dynamically.
-The power consumption is modelled by s^{α} when the processor runs at speed s, where α is typically 2 or 3 [11, 20].
+Corresponding Author, Department of Computer Science, Loughborough University, Loughborough, LE11 3TU, UK, p.bell@lboro.ac.uk laptops with multi-core processors.
+A popular technology to reduce energy usage is dynamic speed scaling (see e.g., [6,13,18,33]) where the processor can vary its speed dynamically.
+The power consumption is modelled by s^{α} when the processor runs at speed s, where a is typically 2 or 3 [17,31].
 Running a job slower saves energy, yet it takes longer to finish the job.
 The challenge arises from the conflicting objectives of providing good "quality of service" (QoS) and conserving energy.
 Deadline feasibility is a common QoS measure for job scheduling.
 Jobs with arbitrary sizes and deadlines arrive at unpredictable times and they are to be run on some processor.
 Preemption is allowed with no penalty.